- Getting started with Airtable

 Dynamic filtering in linked record fields overview

-Dynamic filtering in linked records supports static filtering on any field type and dynamic filtering on text, number, user, and linked record field types.
+Dynamic filtering in linked records supports static filtering on any field type and dynamic filtering on text, number, user, date, select, and linked record field types.

 Fig 1.